isomerpages/nlb-biblioasia/all-articles/features/_posts/2020-05-18-Directors-Note.md

 ---
+layout: post
-title: Director's Note
+title: Director's note
-permalink: /all-articles/features/Director-Note
 date: 2020-05-18T00:00:00.000Z
+permalink: /all-articles/features/Directors-Note

 These are challenging times.
 As I write this note, a “circuit breaker” is in place to reduce the rise of Covid-19 infections in Singapore.
 Schools, libraries and many businesses are closed and the majority of us are working from home: social distancing is now the new normal.